Drup/drup.github.io/_drafts/difflists.md

 title: "Typing Tricks: Diff lists"
 layout: post
 author: "Drup"
-tags: OCaml gadt typing-tricks existential-overflow
+tags: OCaml gadt typing-tricks existential-overflow-crisis
 ---

 The diff list trick is a way to compute with lists in types.
 It allows to create heterogeneous lists which is very useful, in particular in the `Format` module from the standard library.
 <!--more-->

-There are mostly two approaches when you want to put things of different types in a list: hide all the types or manage (somehow) to show all the types.
+There are mostly two approaches when we want to put things of different types in a list: hide all the types or manage (somehow) to show all the types.

 To hide all the types, nothing easier, we just use an existential:
 {% highlight ocaml %}